IrfanArc/nodeserver/README.md

 #A Simple Node Server for the DiceCamp Final Project

 ##Overview:
 This is a very simple web app written in Node.js using express framework.
 By default, it runs on port 3002.
+Dockerfile and Docker-compose files are part of this repository.
 Here's an example of caling it via Curl: curl -v -X GET http://localhost:3002/generate-file When this url is hit, it generates a random bse64 encoded text file at /serverdata and returns the content of the file along with its checksum (SHA256) in X-Checksum header